The Crown to end with season 5 as Imelda Staunton confirmed to replace Olivia Colman

 The Crown season 5 will be the show's last.
-Despite the royal family having more than its fair share of recent drama – Prince Andrew's questionable friendships, Megan and Harry leaving (AKA Megxit) – the show will end long before then.
+Despite the royal family having more than its fair share of recent drama – including Megan and Harry leaving (AKA Megxit) – the show will end long before then.

 "At the outset I had imagined The Crown running for six seasons but now that we have begun work on the stories for season five it has become clear to me that this is the perfect time and place to stop," Morgan said in a statement.
 "I’m grateful to Netflix and Sony for supporting me in this decision."